How to Plant, Grow, and Care for Gladioli

 - Remove the faded/dead flowers to ensure continuous blooms.
 Once all the flowers on a stalk are gone, cut the stalk off at about 2 to 3 inches above the soil.

 - Be sure to leave the plant intact so it can mature and rejuvenate the corms for the next season.

-Store the large, new corms in paper boxes, open paper bags, cloth bags, wooden trays with screen bottoms, or old onion sacks.
+- Store the corms in paper or cloth bags, pantyhose, or old onion sacks.
 Stack or hang the containers so air can move among them.
-Store the corms at 35 to 45°F in low humidity.
+Store the corms at 35 to 45°F (2 to 7°C) in low humidity.
 A cool basement is quite suitable.
 Do not allow corms to freeze.

 - Replant these corms in the spring for another year of beautiful blooms.